"Occupy" targets banks, corporate campaign spending

 The nonprofit organization Move to Amend organized "Occupy the Courts" to launch its campaign to amend the U.S. Constitution, seeking to abolish corporate constitutional rights and establish that money is not speech.

-About 75 people protested in front of the federal courthouse in Atlanta and in Phoenix, about 50 protesters marched outside the Sandra Day O'Connor U.S. Court House in Phoenix, chanting "the 99 are here to stay, Wall Street it's time to pay!"
+More than 100 protesters rallied outside the federal courthouse in Boston, while 75 people protested in front of the federal courthouse in Atlanta.
+In Phoenix, about 50 protesters marched outside the Sandra Day O'Connor U.S. Court House.

 "Four hundred Americans control all the wealth," said Mickey Mize, a spokesman for Occupy Phoenix.
 "They are the ones who control the job market, they are trying to control everything from education to our birthrights."

-Inspired by the Arab Spring, Occupy Wall Street began when protesters set up camp in New York's Zuccotti Park on September 17, sparking demonstrations across the United States and elsewhere in the world and, in some cases, violent clashes with police.
+Inspired by the Arab Spring, Occupy Wall Street began when protesters set up camp in New York's Zuccotti Park in September, sparking demonstrations across the United States and elsewhere in the world and, in some cases, violent clashes with police.

-But the eviction of protesters in New York and public spaces in other U.S. cities in November and December has made the protests less visible and organizers now face the challenge of how to maintain momentum without the physical camps.
+But the eviction of protesters in New York and public spaces in other U.S. cities in November and December has made the protests less visible, and organizers now face the challenge of how to maintain momentum without the physical encampments.

 Protesters say they are upset that billions of dollars in bailouts given to banks during the recession allowed a return to huge profits while average Americans have had no relief from high unemployment and a struggling economy.